 In a Jakarta EE product that includes both an enterprise beans container and a web container, both containers are required to support access to local enterprise beans.
-No support is provided for access to local enterprise beans from the application client container or the applet container.
+No support is provided for access to local enterprise beans from the application client container.

 6.4.
-Servlet 5.0 Requirements
+Servlet 6.1 Requirements

-The Jakarta Servlet specification defines the packaging and deployment of web applications, whether standalone or as part of a Jakarta EE application.
-The Servlet specification also addresses security, both standalone and within the Jakarta EE platform.
+The Jakarta Servlet specification defines the packaging and deployment of web applications, whether stand-alone or as part of a Jakarta EE application.
+The Servlet specification also addresses security, both stand-alone and within the Jakarta EE platform.
 These optional components of the Servlet specification are requirements of the Jakarta EE platform.